Ritik210/Unity-scripts/README.md

 # Unity-scripts
-These are diffe unity scripts(user Input, color change, collectible object) which we generally needes in unity projects.
+These are dif unity scripts(user Input, color change, collectible object) which we generally needes in unity projects.